mrp3anut/turkish-lira-banknote-ml/README.md

 # turkish-lira-banknote-ml
 Various ml models to classify Turkish Lira banknotes.

-you can find the data here.
+you can also find the data here. https://drive.google.com/drive/folders/1EENa3NYWz_j6TxDvVVYJRPtLjA43awsW?usp=sharing
-https://drive.google.com/drive/folders/1EENa3NYWz_j6TxDvVVYJRPtLjA43awsW?usp=sharing

 Use the Data_import notebook for preprocessing.